jerome-urbain/SotMUS25/docs/02_docker.md

 <span style="color:red">__We won't be using dockerfiles during this workshop, just pre-built images available on the Docker Hub.
 This section is here for your information.__<span>

-A Dockerfile is a text-based file with no file extention that contains a __script of instructions__.
+A Dockerfile is a text-based file with no file extension that contains a __script of instructions__.
 Docker uses this script to __build a container image__.

 Here is an example of Dockerfile for an imposm image (built by GeoPostcodes team)